 AC Transit is operating a modified service schedule in response to the COVID-19 pandemic.
 To check the schedule for your Transbay line, please see here.

-With 30 bus lines together providing service over all three Bay Area bridges and stops conveniently located in hundreds of neighborhoods throughout the East Bay, AC Transit is one of the easiest ways to commute across the Bay.
-AC Transit makes over 500 trips each weekday into and out of downtown San Francisco alone, plus there are three lines running all day and on weekends, and All-Nighter lines that operate during the late-night hours when BART is closed.
+With 16 bus lines together providing service over two Bay Area bridges and stops conveniently located in hundreds of neighborhoods throughout the East Bay, AC Transit is one of the easiest ways to commute across the Bay.
+AC Transit makes over 350 trips each weekday into and out of downtown San Francisco alone, plus there are three lines running all day and on weekends, and All-Nighter lines that operate during the late-night hours when BART is closed.
 Use the links below to learn more about the Transbay Service:

 New Transbay Coaches Debut